The return of the workplace

 Personal wireless devices for content sharing can be provided to staff removing the need for cabling which can be difficult to clean and present a contamination risk.

-Talking of content, meeting participants have multiple options to get their content on screen including cable connectivity which obviously involves participants swapping cables.
+Meeting participants have multiple options to get their content on-screen including cable connectivity which obviously involves participants swapping cables.
 Many locations are now equipped with wireless content sharing capabilities either via software plugins or USB dongles, which when inserted into the participants' laptop enable secure wireless connectivity to the screen.
-There are two potential hazards here; cables are extremely difficult to clean and users having to push a button on a USB dongle which are easier to clean.
+There are two potential hazards here: cross-contamination from cables that are hard to clean and users having to push a button on a USB dongle which are easier to clean.
 The use of dongles may be deferred over cables and may also be easier to deploy across an enterprise than a software plugin-based solution.
 Risk can easily be mitigated by having cleaning consumables to hand in meeting spaces.